-It is worthwhile to schedule regular meetings with the coordinator, HoD and other interested or useful parties.
+It is worthwhile scheduling regular meetings with the coordinator, HoD and other interested or useful parties.
 They can offer advice, give you pointers, keep you up to date with any changes, and help you clarify things.
 These meeting often happen informally, however if it is a more serious issue, do schedule a time for a formal meeting.
 While volunteers and coordinators tend to develop friendly casual relationships, it is important to remain formal, respectful, and polite in your conversations with the HoD, dean, or vice chancellor.
 Status matters in Sudan.

 It is also important to foster good working relationships with other faculty members.
 They are your colleagues and can help you navigate the department and provide enjoyable social networks.
-They may come to you with questions about English idioms and correct grammar usage, etc. Helping them out with these small requests greatly increases your esteem within the department.
+They may come to you with questions about English idioms and correct grammar etc. Helping them out with these small requests greatly increases your esteem within the department.

-Teaching Commitments
+Teaching Commitment

-The contract that SVP and the university require all volunteers to sign specifies that you should commit to:
+The contract that SVP and the university require all volunteers to sign specifies that you should commit:

-- 10-15 hours of teaching a week; - 5-10 hours preparation/meetings a week.
+- 10-16 hours teaching a week - 5-10 hours preparation/ meetings a week

 Some volunteers choose to do more than their contracted hours but this is by choice.
+Your primary teaching role will be to facilitate English discussion clubs for either staff or undergraduate students.